-Macquarie acknowledges its fundamental obligation to staff, shareholders, regulators, client and counterparties, to remain sustainable in the case of an interruption to business or should an extraordinary event occur.
+Macquarie acknowledges its fundamental obligation to staff, shareholders, regulators, clients and counterparties, to remain sustainable in the case of an interruption to business or should an extraordinary event occur.

 We have documented Crisis Management procedures and responsibilities, detailing communication and escalation processes in the event of a business or technology disruption (including cyber events or to suppliers), a disaster or an emerging pandemic threat.
 These procedures are exercised with executive and senior management on a regular basis.